 About Your Instructor

 James R. Newell, PhD

-James Newell is an educator, counselor, personal coach, professional musician, and the director of the Depth Psychology Alliance.
+James Newell is an educator, counselor, personal coach, professional musician, and the director of the Depth Psychology Academy and the Depth Psychology Alliance.
 James earned his master’s degree in Pastoral Counseling and Theology from Vanderbilt University Divinity School, with a focus on Jungian psychology.
 He earned his doctorate in History of Religions from the Vanderbilt University Graduate School of Religion.
-James teaches online courses in world religions for Central Michigan University, Excelsior College, and other schools.
-For the past several years he has been developing a certification program in depth psychology offered through the Depth Psychology Alliance.
-We recently graduated our first cohort in the program.
+James has taught online courses in world religions for Central Michigan University, Excelsior College, and other schools.
+For the past several years he has been developing a certification program in depth psychology offered through the Depth Psychology Academy.

 Depth Psychology Alliance Members receive a 15% discount: